You spent twenty minutes designing the perfect post graphic. You uploaded it. And then Instagram cropped half your headline off. Sound familiar?

 - Profile picture: 280 × 280 px

-Pro tip: Pins taller than 2:3 get truncated in the feed.
-Users have to tap to see the full image.
-Stick to 2:3 for maximum visibility without requiring interaction.
+Pins taller than 2:3 get truncated in the feed, forcing users to tap to see the rest.
+Most won't.
+Stick to 2:3 for full visibility.

 Quick reference table

-Bookmark this page — I'll update it whenever platforms change their dimensions.
+Get your dimensions right once, and you'll never have to squint at a blurry, half-cropped post again.
+Bookmark this page — I'll update it whenever platforms change their specs.